openmc-dev/openmc/docs/source/usersguide/input.rst

   :mesh:
     The ``id`` of a structured mesh to be tallied over.

 The following responses can be tallied.
+Note that there are two different categories of scattering responses, ``scatter-N``, and ``scatter-PN``.
+The ``scatter-N`` responses represent only the N-th scattering moment whereas the ``scatter-PN`` responses will score all moments from P0 to PN.

   :flux:
     Total flux